CO Sensors

 • Yellow instead of blue flames coming from gas appliances

-What releases carbon monoxide (CO) in a home?
+How is carbon monoxide produced in the home?

 1. Water heaters